Northerner (train): Permanent Silver Fern replacement

-On Monday 2 December 1991 the Silver Fern railcarriages were replaced on the daylight NIMT run by the Northerner stock, InterCity having learned from the benefits a carriage train provided over the three 96-seat railcarriages.
+On Monday 2 December 1991 the Silver Fern railcarriages were replaced on the daylight NIMT run by the Northerner stock, InterCity having learned from the benefits a carriage train provided over the three 96-seat railcars.
 To facilitate this, a third modular van fitted with 11 kW generator for power-luggage use and a Wairarapa Connection carriage turned 32-seat servery carriage were made available to form a third trainset.
 Also, the servery/observation/rearview Bay Express carriage and the observation/rearview TranzAlpine Connoisseurs carriage were added to provide extra viewing opportunities.
 The daylight services were named the Overlander Expresses.

 During the transition period, the former Vice-Regal carriage turned Southerner buffet carriage was refitted in 1993 with shorter buffet counter and 24 seats of the type designed by Addington Workshops, arranged alcove-style to replace the long counter and 20 associated stools and was returned to the NIMT.
 Also, the TranzAlpine rear-view carriage had seats and tables removed, replaced by 39 seats of the same design as the refurbished Wairarapa carriage, arranged forward-facing.